tnelsond/peakslab/README.md

 Current languages:
 - Khmer (Cambodian)
-- English (This is just so that we can load English resources to combine with other dictionaries.)
+- English (This is mainly so that we can load English resources to combine with other dictionaries.)
 - Lao (Laos)
 - Chitonga (Tonga)
 - Lozi (Silozi)